hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### RouterOS

 **Note:** These steps were contributed by [@Unix-User](https://github.com/Unix-User).

-It is recommended to use terminal command via SSH connection, eg via Putty.
+It is recommended to run terminal commands via an SSH connection, e.g. via Putty.

 1. Securely transfer the generated `.p12` file to your computer.